Local and global survival for infections with recovery: Introduction

 Now place at time zero an additional, infected particle at the origin (this is so that the process in nontrivial) and declare all other particles at the origin as infected.
 Particles starting outside the origin are declared healthy.
 Healthy particles become immediately infected when they share a site with an infected particle.
 Furthermore, infected particles become healthy with rate $\lambda>0$.
 The parameter $\lambda$ is called the recovery rate.
 Let $\P_{\rho}^{\lambda}$ denote the distribution of the process when the initial density is $\rho$ and the recovery rate is $\lambda$.
 Due to the instantaneous infection mechanism, an infected particle can only become healthy if it is the only particle in the site.

 \begin{remark} In the model considered in~\cite{ks}, infection does not happen instantaneously.
 Instead, it occurs only when there is a jump from an infected particle to a site with healthy particles or, the other way around, when a healthy particle jumps into a site with infected particles.
-In this case, the main change is that sites can have both infected and healthy particles at the same time.
-Our techniques work for this setting as well, and we point out the main differences where appropriate. \end{remark}
+In this case, the main change is that sites can have both infected and healthy particles at the same time. \end{remark}

 We say that the \emph{infection survives} if, for every positive time $t$, there exist at least one infected particle.
 We say that the \emph{infection survives locally} if the set of times the origin contains an infected particle is unbounded.
 Finally, we say that the \emph{infection dies out} if there exists a positive (random) time $t$ such that all particles are healthy at time $t$.